I notice them at once. A woman and a man.

 Lead with it when a conversation promises to be interesting.

 When we attend to the other person, we invoke a richer conversation, a more productive outcome, every single time.

-And it’s so simple, isn’t it?
+So simple, isn’t it?
+Make it a habit.
 Go Nike on this.
 Just do it.

 If you liked this article, you may also enjoy: Professional Behavior